 Thus, there was a huge boom in lending which led to the average vale of a new housing loan rising from 62,000 in 1997 to 229,200 in 2006, reflecting the boom in housing prices and ability of banks to lend.
 Over the same period interest average interest rates on housing loans declined from 7.22% to 4.2%, reflecting the additional liquidity available to commercial banks and low interest rates set by the ECB.
 While, the number of new housing loans taken rose from 57,901 in 1997 to 111,253 in 2006, reflecting the increase in the number of people getting housing loans.

-Thus, what began as a rational response to the increasing demand for real estate, ended up in a bubble which dwarfed the U.S. real estate bubble.
+Thus, what began as a rational response to the increasing demand for housing, ended up in a housing bubble which dwarfed the U.S. housing bubble.

 Housing prices fell by more than 30% from their peak in 2007.
 This fall led to a major crisis for banks as home owners who had based their repayment capacity on capital appreciation failed to repay their loans.
 In addition, new real estate projects found no new buyers and thus developers found it difficult to repay the loans they had taken to finance projects.
 This led to a major banking crisis in the country which resulted in the government guaranteeing the liabilities of all commercial banks in the country i.e. promising to pay back the creditors of banks.

 Time has passed since the crisis and the economy has recovered and so have real estate prices, but, the primary factors for the bubble i.e. low interest rates and cheap foreign funding have been major contributors to the real estate price recovery.
 Thus, only time will tell if this recovery is sustainable.